pohl-michel/Lucas-Kanade-pyramidal-optical-flow-for-3D-image-sequences/README.md

 Parameters concerning the image sequence itself, the DVF calculation, and the DVF display are located respectively in the "3Dim_seq_par.xlsx" file, the "3DOF_calc_par.xlsx" file, and the "3Ddisp_par.xlsx" file.

-The behavior of the program is controlled by the structure beh_par defined in "load_behavior_parameters3D()", and its fields can be changed manually.
+The behavior of the program is controlled by the `beh_par` structure defined in `load_behavior_parameters3D()`, and its fields can be changed manually.
-Also, the name of the input sequences whose DVF is computed needs to be specified in the "input_im_dir_suffix_tab" array.
+Also, the name of the input sequences whose DVF is computed needs to be specified in the `input_im_dir_suffix_tab` array.

-The resulting DVF, the DVF visualization, and the evaluation log file will be saved respectively in the folders "Optical flow calculation results mat files", "Optical flow projection images" and "Log files".
+The resulting DVF, the DVF visualization, and the evaluation log files will be saved respectively in the folders "Optical flow calculation results mat files", "Optical flow projection images", and "Log files".
 The root-mean-square error (RMSE) of the registration can be found in that log file.

 We also included three 4DCT sequences of tumors of patients with lung cancer,